 Below are some of our dedicated ecologists that you may meet whilst working with us...

 John recognises the real issues faced by our clients and successfully harmonises wildlife and development to everyone’s benefit.
-He also leads regular CIEEM training courses for ecologists.
+He is a multi-species licence holder and also leads regular training courses for ecologists and developers.
 As well as overseeing the company strategies, John continues to work with architects, planners and engineers to ensure a “win-win” situation is achieved on all projects.

 Outside work, John is best known for writing the highly acclaimed and award-winning Vegetative Key to the British Flora – a book which has made year-round botanical surveys possible at last!

 Victoria Russell MCIEEM

 Victoria has over 24 years consultancy experience and was a founder employee of one of the UK’s largest ecological consultancies.

 Transferring her skills to a smaller practice has brought a wealth of benefits for all our clients.
 In addition to designing numerous mitigation schemes for protected species and writing ecology chapters for EIA, Victoria specialises in BREEAM and has achieved a number of ‘Outstanding’ ratings – a fact that has not gone unrecognised by our clients!
 Victoria ensures projects are completed on time – and on budget.